Andritz AG: Highlights in ANDRITZ's history, including major acquisitions

-In 1852 the company was founded as an iron foundry in Andritz, a suburb of the city of Graz in Austria.
+In 1852, the company was founded by Hungarian-born Josef Körösi as an iron foundry in Andritz, a suburb of the city of Graz in Austria.
 Soon after its foundation, the company's production program was extended to include large capital goods, such as cranes, pumps, water turbines, and later also bridges, steam boilers and engines, as well as mining equipment.

-In 1949 Andritz began a lasting cooperation with the Escher Wyss Group of Switzerland, initially in the water turbines sector.
+In 1949, Andritz began a lasting cooperation with the Escher Wyss Group of Switzerland, initially in the water turbines sector.

-In 1951 Andritz embarked on the production of complete paper machines in cooperation with Escher Wyss.
+In 1951, Andritz embarked on the production of complete paper machines in cooperation with Escher Wyss.

 During the 1960s and 1970s, ANDRITZ continued to grow.
 The production shops were extended, new machines purchased, and research and development activities intensified.
 Electrochemical and metallurgical equipment were added to the production program.

 In 1987, Andritz began to change its strategic direction, from being a licensee of other equipment manufacturers to become a leading international supplier of its own high-tech production systems.

 In 1990, the acquisition of Sprout-Bauer, a US company supplying equipment for mechanical pulp and animal feed production, marked the beginning of the group's expansion policy through acquisitions.

-2000/01 One of the largest transactions in terms of sales was the acquisitions of Ahlstrom Machinery Group, which made Andritz a globally leading supplier of pulp production systems.